 Summary of Core Requirements

-- Allergen Controls: Avoiding cross-contact and ensuring proper labeling.
+- Allergen Controls: Avoid cross-contact and verify label accuracy.

 Steps for Effective Implementation

 Adopting FSMA’s Preventive Controls for Human and Animal Food protects public health, builds consumer confidence, and positions facilities for long-term success.
-By proactively addressing hazards and fostering a culture of accountability, food businesses can meet regulatory requirements and maintain trust in an increasingly safety-conscious market.
+By proactively addressing hazards and fostering a culture of accountability, food businesses not only meet regulatory expectations—they exceed them.